jjvanzon/Circular-Language-Spec/spec/commands/command-redirection.md

 ### Target Command Definition

-A target command definition is completely analogus to a *target class*.
+A target command definition is completely analogous to a *target class*.

 A target command definition is found by following the redirections, that lead to a symbol’s command definition.